SovereignCloudStack/docs/docs/02-iaas/security-groups.md

 openstack server create [...] --security-group $SECURITY_GROUP_1 --security-group $SECURITY_GROUP_2 $SERVER_NAME
 ```

-To add security groups to an already running VM, the following command can be used:
+To add security groups to an existing VM, the following command can be used:

 ```bash
 openstack server add security group $SERVER_NAME $SECURITY_GROUP